20 more flu deaths in Oklahoma reported in past two weeks as COVID infections rise

 Active COVID-19 infections have more than doubled since Thanksgiving — from about 4,700 cases to nearly 9,500.

 The three-day average for COVID-related ICU patients has dropped slightly since Dec.
-15, according to Thursday’s update from OSDH.
+15, according to Thursday’s update from the State Health Department.
 As of Dec.
-22, the average for COVID hospitalizations is 24% lower than the previous week's report.
+22, the average number of COVID hospitalizations is 24% lower than the previous week's report.

 In addition to getting up to date on vaccinations, state and local health officials urge frequent handwashing, covering your mouth and nose when you cough and sneeze, and staying home when sick.